Five Site Selection Do’s and Don’tsPinot's Palette

 #3.
 Don’t let fear take over.

 Committing to a lease can be stressful the closer you get to signing day.
 You may become more worried that you might lose out on a space, and it’s hard to think that all the time and effort you’ve put in could be lost.
 However, do not let fear take over your good judgement.
 The landlord knows that under pressure there’s a chance you may agree to ridiculous terms.
 In this situation, keep your cool, because the decisions you make at this time could affect your business for years to come.
-Trust me, as long as we’re working together, everything will be fine!
+Trust us, as long as we’re working together, everything will be fine!

 #4.
 Do consider parking—but don’t overthink it.

 Parking is a piece of the puzzle, but not the deciding factor one what makes a great location.
 Observe how customers of neighboring businesses are parking.
 That’s how your customers will be parking, too.
 Whether they pay meters, park in a big lot, or use public transit, your customers will expect the same in that area.
-However, I tell franchisee partners, if they’ve found a location with no clear place to park, and neighboring stores do have ample parking, that’s probably a deal breaker for that site.
+However, we tell franchisee partners, if they’ve found a location with no clear place to park, and neighboring stores do have ample parking, that’s probably a deal breaker for that site.

 #5.
 Do your due diligence.